don-ferris/favmovies/README.md

 # favmovies

 A repo for movies and TV shows I like.
-See movies.txt and tvshows.txt
+See movies.list and tv.list

-Stranger Than Fiction (1994)
+ghp_0a6v8fgzcaaVFo2FJT1 DAXbi1yXWto1KMPaV